-Omega-3 fatty acids are considered essential nutrients, meaning that our body needs them but can’t make them on its own, so we have to get them from food or supplements.
+Omega-3 fatty acids1 are considered essential nutrients, meaning that our body needs them but can’t make them on its own, so we have to get them from food or supplements.
 There are several types: alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 These polyunsaturated fatty acids are a key component of cell structure, involved in energy production, and functions of our cardiovascular, endocrine, immune, and pulmonary systems.
 DHA, for example, is essential to proper formation and functioning of the brain, retina, and sperm.

 Omega-3s are a vital nutrient in fetal development.
 DHA, in particular, is especially important during pregnancy because it helps build your baby’s nervous system, brain, and eyes.
 It’s also a component of breast milk, which helps ensure a newborn gets enough of this important nutrient to support development.

-While many plant foods provide ALA, which can then be converted to EPA and DHA in the body (though not necessarily very efficiently), you primarily find DHA in animal sources like cold-water fatty fish and fish oil.
+While many plant foods provide ALA1, which can then be converted to EPA and DHA in the body (though not necessarily very efficiently), you primarily find DHA in animal sources like cold-water fatty fish and fish oil.
 However, DHA is actually originally synthesized by microalgae, so algae and foods that contain it can help you consume more DHA on a plant-based diet.

 How much DHA do you need?

 Technically, EPA and DHA can be synthesized from ALA, so ALA is considered the only essential omega-3 fatty acid.
 Requirements for people more than 1 year old is expressed in grams of ALA.
-The National Institutes of Health recommends that healthy adult women consume 1.1 grams (or 1,100 milligrams) per day and that pregnant women consume 1.4 grams (or 1,400 milligrams) of ALA per day to meet their needs.
+The National Institutes of Health recommends1 that healthy adult women consume 1.1 grams (or 1,100 milligrams) per day and that pregnant women consume 1.4 grams (or 1,400 milligrams) of ALA per day to meet their needs.

 Foods that contain DHA.